Graviton-Code-Editor/website/docs/dev/fundamentals/plugins/iconpacks.md

 Iconpacks consist on a set of different types of rules.

-Manifest's properties needed for themes:
+Manifest's properties needed for iconpacks:

 * icons: icons matches
 * type: plugin's type, in this case, 'iconpack'

-Rules are stored in the plugin's package.json under property `icons`.
+Rules are stored in the Manifest under property `icons`.

 Example: